naiba/nezha/docs/UserGuide_en.md

 }
 ```

-Dashboard Panel side configuration
+Dashboard Panel Configuration

-- First log in to the panel to enter the management background Open the settings page，exist `Panel server domain name that is not connected to CDN/IP` Fill in the previous step in Nginx or Caddy domain name configured in for example `ip-to-dashboard.nai.ba` ，and save。
+- First login to the panel and enter the admin panel, go to the settings page, fill in the `CDN Bypassed Domain/IP` with the domain name you configured in Nginx or Caddy, for example `ip-to-dashboard.nai.ba`, and save it.
-- then in the panel server，Open /opt/nezha/dashboard/data/config.yaml 文件，将 `proxygrpcport` change into Nginx or Caddy listening port，or as set in the previous step `443` ；because we are Nginx or Caddy turned on SSL/TLS，So it is necessary to `tls` Set as `true` ；Restart the panel after modification is complete。
+- Then open the /opt/nezha/dashboard/data/config.yaml file in the panel server and change `proxygrpcport` to the port that Nginx or Caddy is listening on, such as `443` as set in the previous step.
+Since we have SSL/TLS enabled in Nginx or Caddy, we need to set `tls` to `true`, restart the panel when you are done.

-Agent end configuration
+Agent Configuration

-- Login panel management background，Copy the one-click install command，Execute the one-click installation command on the corresponding server to reinstall agent end。
+- Log in to the admin panel, copy the one-click install command, and execute the one-click install command on the corresponding server to reinstall the agent.

-turn on Cloudflare CDN（optional）
+Enable Cloudflare CDN (optional)

-according to Cloudflare gRPC requirements：gRPC Service must listen 443 port and must support TLS and HTTP/2。
+According to Cloudflare gRPC requirements: gRPC services must listen on port 443 and must support TLS and HTTP/2.
-So if you need to turn it on CDN，must be configured Nginx or Caddy reverse proxy gRPC use when 443 port，and configure the certificate（Caddy Will automatically apply and configure the certificate）。
+So if you need to enable CDN, you must use port 443 when configuring Nginx or Caddy reverse proxy gRPC and configure the certificate (Caddy will automatically apply and configure the certificate).

-- Log in Cloudflare，Choose a domain name to use。Open `The internet` option will `gRPC` switch on，Open `DNS` options，turn up Nginx or Caddy Anti-generation gRPC The resolution record of the configured domain name，Open Orange Cloud Enable CDN。
+-  Log in to Cloudflare and select the domain you are using.
+Go to the `Network` page and turn on the `gRPC` switch, then go to the `DNS` page, find the resolution record of the domain with gRPC configuration, and turn on the orange cloud icon to enable CDN.

 </details>